What is a dental bridge?

 Dental bridges process

-At ZEN-SMILE-SPA, fixed dental bridges usually require three trips to the surgery.
+At ZEN-SMILE Dental Clinic, fixed dental bridges usually require three trips to the surgery.
 During the initial visit, the surrounding teeth are prepared and made parallel and an impression is taken which is sent to the laboratory, at this appointment temporary crowns are fitted to the prepared teeth.
 At the interim visit, the fit and colour of the bridge is checked as well as the height in the mouth.
 Any instructions for finishing touches required to be made to the bridge are relayed by the dentist to the technician and at the final appointment the bridge is fitted with cement.
 A dental bridge can replace several teeth or just one – it can be made of zirconia, porcelain or metal and porcelain and will always remain lifelike and natural in the mouth.

 Proper maintenance of dental bridges